AJ6CU/benchduino-daughterboards/ESP-S2-Saola/Examples/README.md

 This directory contains the code example (typically derived from the original Hamvention code of the published on the hamradioworkbench site)

+SINCE THIS BOARD HAS NOT YET BEEN DESIGNED THERE ARE NO EXAMPLE PROGRAMS!

 There is absolutely no warranty here.
 Use this at your own risk!